 Medicare Part D plans are also sold through government-approved private health insurance companies, and only cover prescription drugs.
 Similar to Medicare Part C, you must enroll in Original Medicare first to buy Medicare Part D.

 You can sign up during your initial enrollment period, during general enrollment when signing up for Part B for the first time, or during open enrollment (annual election) in the fall when you can make changes to your existing Medicare plans.

 Keep in mind that you have to pay a late penalty if you go 63 days or more without prescription drug coverage.
 (This is largely related to the fact that Original Medicare doesn’t cover medication.)

 Learn more about Medicare Part D.

 Low-income Medicare beneficiaries are eligible for programs that help cover out-of-pocket costs.
-The Medicare Savings Programs provides premiums assistance for Medicare Part A and Medicare Part B. The programs are subsidized by the federal government, but administered through the state governments, so you have to apply for a Medicare Savings Program through your state's Medicaid office.
+The Medicare Savings Programs provides premium assistance for Medicare Parts A and B. The program is administered through the state governments, so you have to apply through your state's Medicaid office.

 The Medicare Extra Help program provides financial assistance for prescription drug coverage.
 You can apply for Extra Help on the Social Security Administration’s Medicare benefits page.